rowandey/Papyrus/README.md

 - Optimize compilation time
 	- `make -j$(nproc)  # Automatically uses all available cores`
 		- Parallel compilation 0_0

+- Is payloadBuilder doing anything?
+Remove it if not.
+Was just testing out stuff

+- Add a proper way of swapping between operating modes
+	- Get requests primary
+	- Flags for specific custom payload contexts
+		- League
+		- Ocean

 ### Recent Changes:
 - Rebuilt the header structure for the application